seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

    answer sent against a state that was never written is an answer the next run cannot see.
 8. Commit `analyst/**` directly to `main` (§8), one commit, message `analyst: <date>`.
+   **If the push is rejected, rebase and push again — never open a branch.** A rejection means `main` moved while you were composing, and the writer is almost always the Boss's Shortcut putting a newer `analyst/live.json` there.
+You wrote `analyst/state.json` and one dated log file that did not exist before, so `git pull --rebase` cannot conflict with that payload; rebase, confirm the tree is clean, push again. **A second rejection is reported in one line and the answer is still sent** — the market answer is the Boss's, the commit is the engine's bookkeeping, and holding the first hostage to the second helps nobody.
+What you never do is fall through to §8's pull-request fallback: that clause is role 1's, and a state file waiting behind a human merge is invisible to the next run, which then reads a stale state and reports known items as discoveries.
 9. Send the answer.
 It is the whole message: no closing line, no report path, no status, no stage report (§11).